 Term F ee

-Fall Semester (Full) \$2 ,600.00
+Fall Semester (Full) \$2 ,600 0.00

-Fall Mini I or Mini II \$1, 300.00
+Fall Mini I or Mini II \$1, 300 .00

-Spring Semester (Full) \$2 ,600.00
+Spring Semester (Full) \$2 ,600 0.00

-Spring Mini I or Mini II \$1, 300.00
+Spring Mini I or Mini II \$1, 300 .00

-Summer Semester (10 weeks) \$1, 300.00
+Summer Semester (10 weeks) \$1, 300 .00

-Summer Mini I or Mini II \$ 563.00
+Summer Mini I or Mini II \$ 563 3.00

 Rates subject to change

-- There is also an additional reservation/damage/key deposit of \$200.00 that the student must pay to be placed on a waiting list for a room.
-(The "Refunds" section that follows contains more information about the dormitory deposit refund.).
+- There is also an additional non-refundable application fee of \$100.00 (fall/spring) or \$50.00 (summer) that the student must pay to be placed on a waiting list for a room.
 Rates for special course periods will be furnished.
 For further information, students should contact the Residence Hall Office at 256.549.8369. - 4.
 Diploma Fee -All graduates who wish to receive a printed diploma must pay the \$10 diploma fee.
 Students who need further information about diploma fees should visit the Admissions and Records Office in the One Stop Center, or telephone 256.549.8210 or email graduate@gadsdenstate.edu. - 5.
 Transcript Fee Each student can request one official transcript at no charge.
-Each additional transcript request will be charged a \$5 fee.
+After the initial complimentary copy, a \$5 fee (plus applicable sales tax) will be assessed for each additional transcript requested.
 Transcript requests must be submitted electronically through the OneACCS system or directly through the Request Transcripts link available on the college website. - 6.
-Administrative Fee If a student officially withdraws from all classes and if that withdrawal is dated the official first day of class through the end of the first three weeks of class, the amount assessed may be as much as 5% of tuition and other institutional charges, but the amount may not exceed \$100.00. - 7.
-Returned Check Fee If a check has been returned because of insufficient funds or other cause, (1) the student will be charged \$25.00 for each such returned check, and (2) the College will stop accepting checks for payments on that account.
+Administrative Fee If a student officially withdraws from all classes and if that withdrawal is dated the official first day of class through the end of the first three weeks of class, the amount assessed may be as much as 5% of tuition and other institutional charges, but the amount may not exceed \$100.00.

+- 7. Returned Check Fee If a check has been returned because of insufficient funds or other cause, (1) the student will be charged \$25.00 for each such returned check, and (2) the College will stop accepting checks for payments on that account.
 If within ten (10) days the student fails to make the check good with cash, credit card, a money order, or a cashier's check and/or if the student fails to pay the returned check fee, the student may be withdrawn from the College.
 Tuition fees will remain due on the student's account subject to the refund policy as indicated below.
 If they remain unpaid, the College will file a claim in small claims court.
 This fee is not subject to refund.
 For additional information, students should contact the Business Office on the East Broad Campus, One Stop Center, or telephone 256.549.8214. - 8.
 Service Fee Any student whose returned check case is taken to small claims court will be assessed a service fee (currently \$37.00) by the small claims court.
 For further information, students are asked to contact the Business Office on the East Broad Campus, One Stop Center, or telephone 256.549.8214.